microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security_siemintegration.md

 5. [Create an Azure Key vault to store the access key for the event hub](#Step-5:-Create-an-Azure-Key-vault-to-store-the-access-key-for-the-event-hub)
 6. [Configure the Splunk data inputs to consume security alerts stored in the event hub](#Step-6:-Configure-the-Splunk-data-inputs-to-consume-security-alerts-stored-in-the-event-hub)

-Once complete your Splunk Enterprise will consume security alerts from all the Microsoft Graph integrated security products for which your tenant is licensed.
+Once complete, your Splunk Enterprise will consume security alerts from all the Microsoft Graph integrated security products for which your tenant is licensed.
 And any new security products you license will also send alerts through this same connection, in the same schema with no further integration work needed.

 ## Step 1: Set up an Event Hubs namespace in Azure to receive security alerts for your tenant